gorouflex/AFKBot/README.md

 ### Cautions
 Before update please close AFKBot

-If your wifi is so potato,the updater will not respond and stop working
+If your wifi is so potato,the updater will not respond and stop working after 15 seconds

+While download and update the updater might stop respond but still working, please wait until it says **Updated!**
 # Preview

 https://user-images.githubusercontent.com/98001973/230877736-38198e89-3737-4675-8b69-cbdf7b24d03b.mp4